jarviscanada/jarvis_data_eng_LiamGentile/linux_sql/README.md

 The goal of this project was to create a set of tools that allow a user to monitor different nodes connected in a Linux cluster by tracking each node's hardware specifications and resource usage in real time and connecting that data automatically to a database.

+This project uses GCP to start a Virtual Machine, and from within the VM a docker instance is created and a PostgreSQL instance is provisioned on docker.

 - **Tools & technologies used:** *Linux CentOS 7, VNC, Bash, Git, PostgreSQL, docker, crontab, Github*
 - **Project methodology:** *Agile & Scrum*

+## Quick Start

+- `./psql_docker.sh start stop create`
+- create tables using `ddl.sql`
+- insert hardware data into database using `host_info.sh`
+- insert usage data into database using `host_usage.sh`
+- setup Crontab to automate `host_usage.sh` data insertion, see under `host_usage.sh` below

 ## Architecture & Design